akrasuski1/halb-cpu/components.md

 # Components

 There are a couple of components repeatedly used in this CPU, such as registers and multiplexers.
 They can have unified design to simplify production.
+Note: for bootstrapping, initially most components can be replaced with a microcontroller or a ROM chip.

 ## Registers